 A crossbow was much more powerful than a bow and could target even the best armored knights.
 Its power caused such fear among knights that they called it 'dishonorable' weapon and were pushing strongly to ban it.

-10.6.1 Crossbowmen shoot according to CROSSBOWMAN FIRE table:
+- 10.6.1 Crossbowmen shooting range is similar to the archers'. - 10.6.2 Crossbowmen shoot according to CROSSBOWMAN FIRE table:

 CROSBOW FIRE